Dormers Wells High School

-Dormers Wells High School is a coeducational secondary school and sixth form in Dormers Wells, in the Ealing area of London, England.
+Dormers Wells High School is a coeducational secondary school and sixth form in Dormers Wells, in the Southall area of London, England.

 In 2011 the school building and grounds were rebuilt in a £30 million project designed by Nicholas Hare Architects, with Balfour Beatty Construction.

 House System

 All students and staff at Dormers Wells High School are allocated to one of six Houses.